-Highway verges are cut for road safety purposes to maintain visibility at junctions and to provide room for people to walk on the pavement.
-We have two grass cutting schedules - one for roads in urban areas and another for rural roads.
+Roadside verges are cut for road safety purposes to maintain visibility at junctions and to provide room for people to walk on the pavement.
+We have two grass cutting schedules for our roads - one for roads in urban areas and another for rural roads.

-We cut grass verges in urban areas 5 times between May and September.
+We cut roadside verges in urban areas 5 times between May and September.
 Some boroughs and districts may cut more frequently.

 The second and final full cut is scheduled to begin mid-July.

 Please note that these schedules do not apply to public rights of way which are dealt with separately.

 Grass cuttings are not collected as the cost of collection and disposal is considerable.
 However, our contractor is instructed not to leave the site in a dangerous condition.

 Unfortunately limited funds mean we cannot cut more often, unless the verge is dangerous or blocking visibility.